Frequently asked questions

 Do I have to take an English test to be admitted to ITESO?

-First Certificate in English (FCE), with a score of A, B or C; IELTS with a band score of 5.5 or higher; IBT TOEFL with a score of 79 points or higher; or the Institutional ITP TOEFL (applied at ITESO) with a score of 550 or higher.
+First Certificate in English (FCE), with a score of A, B or C; IELTS with a band score of 5.5 or higher; IBT TOEFL with a score of 79 points or higher; or the Institutional ITP TOEFL applied at ITESO or another Jesuit institution with a score of 550 or higher.

-In any of the four cases, certificates must be less than two years old at the time you submit them to the Registrar's Office.
+For any of these four certificates to be valid, it must be less than two years old when submitted to the Registrar's Office.

 If you do not submit any of these certificates, you will have to develop proficiency in English equivalent to the B2 level of the Common European Framework of Reference before graduation.
 You can do this by taking ITESO's English Certification Program up to level 8, or you can learn English off campus.
 However, you are required to submit evidence of your progress at different times during your undergraduate studies; otherwise, certain restrictions will apply to your enrollment in curricular courses.